ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Hardcoded credentials such as cryptographic keys and passwords.
 Tools that look for hardcoded credentials are sometimes called “secret scanners”.

-🔔 Hardcoded credentials are such a common problem that they are 2021 CWE Top 25 #16, [CWE-798](https://cwe.mitre.org/data/definitions/798.html), Use of Hard-coded Credentials.
+🔔 Hardcoded credentials are such a common problem that they are 2021 CWE Top 25 #16, [CWE-798](https://cwe.mitre.org/data/definitions/798.html), *Use of Hard-coded Credentials*.
 This is one reason why secret scanners have rapidly become popular.

 #### Other Static Analysis Tools